What are Lynx?

 Are there risks?

-Could lynx harm people or pets? (expandable section?)
+Could lynx harm people or pets?

 Like foxes, a lynx could kill a domestic cat but, since lynx generally avoid settlements, the risk is very low.
 Lynx rarely attack dogs, and would usually only do so if they felt threatened.
 Lynx are not a threat to people.

-What are the risks to lynx themselves? (expandable section?)
+What are the risks to lynx themselves?

 All animals would be health-checked before release and would be released into habitat with enough wild prey.
 The risks to lynx are therefore minimal.

-Are there any threats to native species? (expandable section?)
+Are there any threats to native species?

 Scotland’s National Lynx Discussion concluded that there are enough deer across most of Scotland to prevent lynx from needing to hunt smaller prey, and that lynx could potentially benefit threatened species by helping to control fox numbers.

-Is there a threat to non-native gamebirds or grouse shooting interests? (expandable section?)
+Is there a threat to gamebird shooting?

 Red-legged partridges or pheasants could be taken by lynx around release pens (where birds are housed before being released for shooting), but lynx would be less likely to cause problems than other native predators, since they would be much rarer.
-Lynx are also woodland creatures, and tend to avoid the open hill, so are unlikely to prey on significant numbers of red grouse.
-Any measures to secure gamebirds against predators like wildcats should also be effective against lynx.

-How might lynx affect deer stalking? (expandable section?)
+How might lynx affect deer stalking?

 Lynx are specialist deer hunters, prompting some concerns about potential impacts on deer stalking traditions and businesses.

 Scotland’s National Lynx Discussion concluded that lynx are likely to have minimal impact on traditional red deer stalking on the open hill.
-However, because lynx would be a protected species, some deer management within woodlands could face new restrictions, which would need to be carefully managed.
+However, because lynx would likely be a protected species, some deer management within woodlands could face new restrictions, which would need to be carefully managed.

-Lynx could also potentially reduce the number of trophy roebucks available in some areas, which may affect stalking income.
+Lynx could also reduce the number of trophy roebucks available in some areas, which may affect stalking income.
 Any such impacts would need careful monitoring.

-Would lynx take livestock? (expandable section?)
+Would lynx take livestock?

 Lynx do kill livestock – most often sheep – but the numbers killed vary greatly between countries.